 In the Government-Wide Statement of Net Assets, the governmental type activities column (a) is presented on a consolidated basis by column, (b) and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as longterm debt and obligations.
-The Council's net assets are reported in three parts - invested in capital assets, related debt; restricted net assets; unrestricted net assets.
-Invested in capital assets, net of related debt consists of capital assets including capital assets, net of restricted depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those capital assets.
-Restricted net assets consist of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation.
+The Council's net assets are reported in three parts - invested in capital assets, net of related debt; restricted net assets; unrestricted net assets.
+Invested in capital assets, net of related debt consists of capital assets including restricted capital assets, net οf accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those capital assets.
+Restricted net assets consist of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other c.
+Basic Financial Statements - Government-Wide Statements: (Continued)

+governments; or (2) law through constitutional provisions or enabling legislation.
 Unrestricted net assets include all other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt".